A Closer Look at Classification Evaluation Metrics and a Critical Reflection of Common Evaluation Practice: Metric property analysis

 \paragraph{Discussion.} Macro Precision wants to approximate the probability to see a correct prediction, given we randomly draw one out of $n$ different predictions.
 Hence, $macP$ seems to provide us with an interesting measure of `prediction trustworthiness'.
 An issue is that the score does not generalize across different class prevalences, since $bias(i) \propto \mathcal{P}(f \rightarrow i) = \sum_j \mathcal{P}(f \rightarrow i, c=j)$ is subject to change if prevalences of other classes $j\neq i$ vary ($\propto$ means approximately proportional to).
 Therefore, even though $macP$ is decomposed over classes (\propref{cd}), it is not invariant to prevalence changes (\propref{pi}), and if we have $f, f'$ with different biases, score differences are difficult to interpret, particularly with an underlying `macro' expectation that a metric be robust to class prevalence.

 To mitigate the issue, we can use prevalence calibration (Eq.\ \ref{eq:calibrate}), yielding

-and a $macP^\sim$ that has been updated with a prior belief that all classes have the same prevalence.
+and a $macP^\sim$ that employs a prior belief that all classes have the same prevalence.
 Like macro Recall, $macP^\sim$ is now detached from the class distribution in a specific data set, treating all classes more literally `equally'.